-Permitted methods
+1. Permitted methods: Any method permitted under Schedule C which causes certain death.

-Any method permitted under Annex C which causes certain death.
+2. In addition, the Veterinary Services may, in compliance with the general provisions of regulation 3 of these regulations, permit the use of other methods for killing conscious animals, ensuring in particular that:

-In addition, the competent authority may, in compliance with the general provisions of Article 3 of this Directive, permit the use of other methods for killing conscious animals, ensuring in particular that:
+(a) if methods are used which do not cause immediate death (for example, captive bolt shooting), appropriate measures are taken to kill the animals as soon as possible, and in any event before they regain consciousness,

-- if methods are used which do not cause immediate death (for example, captive bolt shooting), appropriate measures are taken to kill the animals as soon as possible, and in any event before they regain consciousness, - nothing more is done to the animals before it has been ascertained that they are dead.
+(b) nothing more is done to the animals before it has been ascertained that they are dead.

-ANNEX F
+SCHEDULE F